 Ms. Merry has been a member of the Argus Group Holdings Limited Board of Directors since November 2017.
 She is a chartered accountant with over 30 years' experience in the London insurance market, most latterly as the CEO of a UK-listed Lloyd's managing agent.
 She has a deep understanding of risk management, assurance and governance and is a recognised role model and champion for aspiring professional women.
-She now has a portfolio of non-executive director roles including as the Chair of Ed Broking LLP and of its MGA platform, Globe Underwriting Limited.
+She currently has a portfolio of non-executive director roles.